Case Details

 The Manufactured Reality

-At the December 20, 2022, status conference, Judge Keberlein performed a stunning 180-degree reversal from his November mandate of collaborative negotiation.
-Rather than addressing Adam’s threats and MSA co-creation obstruction, he abruptly manufactured a false procedural history, asserting that FCC Bermingham had previously ordered us to “reconstruct” the lost MSA—a material fabrication of the record.
-In reality, FCC Bermingham had explicitly declared the document irretrievable and irreproducible, mandating the creation of an entirely new instrument.
+In an abrupt pivot, Judge Keberlein manufactured a false procedural history, asserting that FCC Bermingham had previously ordered us to “reconstruct” the lost MSA—a material fabrication of the record.
+In reality, FCC Bermingham had explicitly declared the document irretrievable and irreproducible, ordering the creation of an entirely new instrument.

-As a result of this distortion, Judge Keberlein abandoned all statutory marriage dissolution procedures and imposed a novel, extra-judicial requirement: Adam and I were ordered to submit a summary detailing what we “believed” the lost MSA comprised by December 31, 2022.
+As a result of this distortion, Judge Keberlein abandoned all statutory marriage dissolution procedures and imposed a novel, extra-judicial requirement: Adam and I were ordered to submit a summary detailing what we “believed” the lost MSA was comprised of by December 31, 2022.
 In a move that signaled his intent to adjudicate by intuition rather than evidence, Judge Keberlein announced:

 “…make any changes that you think you agreed to [in the lost MSA].
 And I want the parties to understand this: I — given your sworn testimony before Court Commissioner Bermingham [on April 26, 2022, where we swore that the MSA could not be recreated], I believe you had an agreement, okay?
 Now, there may be some confusion or misunderstanding about it, but I think you agreed to something.
 The question for me to determine is what did you agree to… so what I’m going to do, when we come back, if [our MSA ‘I believe’ statements are] not consistent [when we reconvene for January 6, 2023], I’m going to swear you in, I’m going to take testimony, and I’m going to determine who I think is being credible or not credible.
 Understand? … But we will take care of the marital settlement agreement on the 6th so that we have a clear jumping off point…”